fkallen/CARE/Readme.md

 * Thrust 1.9 or newer.
 Thrust is shipped together with the CUDA Toolkit

 # Download
-Clone the repository and initialize submodules: `git clone --recurse-submodules ...`
+Clone the repository and initialize submodules: `git clone --recurse-submodules url`

 # Build